What are Markup Tools?

 4. Adobe Acrobat

-Robust PDF annotation, digital signatures with pencil tool, team review, and compliance processes.
+Highlights: Robust PDF edit and annotation function, digital signatures with pencil tool, group collaboration, and compliance processes.

 The 'Standard' individual plan starts at $12.99 per month and the “Pro” individual plan at $19.99 per month.
 A free 7-day trial is available for Acrobat Pro.

-Markup.io includes a creative team focus, image annotation, design, and artboards.
+Highlights: MarkUp.io includes a creative ideas focus, ideas capture, image annotation, on websites, design files and artboards.
+Supports 30+ file types.

-The entry-level Pro plan is priced at $79/month - includes unlimited users, unlimited mark-ups and a 30-day free trial.
+The entry-level Pro plan is priced at $79/month - includes unlimited people, unlimited mark-ups and a 30-day free trial.

 6. Pastel

-Paid plans start at $35/month for 2 users and $119/month for 5 users.
+Paid plans start at $35/month for 2 people and $119/month for 5 people.
 All paid plans come with a free 14 day trial.
 Pastel also offers a free forever plan but it is limited to one user, and one project.

 7. Filestage